pizza111/CatChecker/README.md

 - SwiftUI
 - fetch JSON data from an API
 - structure networking with MVVM
-- breed lis views with AsyncImage
+- breed list views with AsyncImage
 - unit tests
 - dependency injection